Water: Oil & Gas Extraction

 Oil and Gas Extraction Effluent Guidelines

 EPA promulgated the Oil and Gas Extraction (O&G) effluent guidelines and standards (40 CFR Part 435) in 1979, and amended the regulation in 1993, 1996, and 2001.
 The regulation covers wastewater discharges from field exploration, drilling, production, well treatment and well completion activities.
 These activities take place on land, in coastal areas and offshore.
 The O&G effluent guidelines and standards are incorporated into NPDES permits.
+The regulations apply to conventional and unconventional oil and gas extraction with the exception of coalbed methane.

 What is the Oil and Gas Extraction Industry?